fluxcd/helm-operator/docs/get-started/using-yamls.md

----
-title: Get started using YAMLs
+# Get started using YAMLs
-linkTitle: Using YAMLs
-weight: 50
----

 This guide walks you through setting up the Helm Operator using [deployment YAMLs](https://github.com/fluxcd/helm-operator/tree/1.4.4/deploy).